What rules are involved in best practices of Change Order workflows?

-- If you want the CCOs that are generated by a Change Order to change a particular Item on the Commitment (instead of adding a new line to the Commitment), indicate the Item number as the result value for this rule.
+- This rule defaults to 0 to add a new line.
+If you want the CCOs that are generated by a Change Order to change a particular Item on the Commitment instead, indicate the Item number as the result value for this rule.

-- If you do not want users to be able to award RFQs from the Budget Entries window, disable this rule (which is on by default).
+- This rule is ON by default.
+If you do not want users to be able to award RFQs from the Budget Entries window, disable this rule.

-- If you want RFQs that have zero value to be processed during Change Order workflow, enable this rule.
+- This rule is OFF by default.
+If you want RFQs that have zero value to be processed during Change Order workflow, enable this rule.

-- If you want Change Orders to distribute revenue to various Cost Codes, instead of the one default Cost Code, enable this rule.
+- This rule is OFF by default.
+If you want Change Orders to distribute revenue to various Cost Codes, instead of the one default Cost Code, enable this rule.

-- If you want to prevent CCOs from posting if any Commitment line would then have a negative amount to be paid (including held retention), enable this rule for CCOs.
+- This rule is OFF by default.
+If you want to prevent CCOs from posting if any Commitment line would then have a negative amount to be paid (including held retention), enable this rule for CCOs.

 DocTypeConfig Rule (see KBA-01154)

-- If you might have Hard Copy routees on your RFQ, are using a predefined route, and want Spitfire to insert another routee before each Hard Copy routee, configure this rule with the name of the Spitfire user who will be responsible for sending the hard copy.
+- There is no default for this rule.
+If you might have Hard Copy routees on your RFQ, are using a predefined route, and want Spitfire to insert another routee before each Hard Copy routee, configure this rule with the name of the Spitfire user who will be responsible for sending the hard copy.